 The Man who Painted his House, a short film I wrote the music for, is having its first public screenings this month and next.
-Its subject is Victorian-era art-workman David Parr, who worked for Cambridge-based firm Leach & Sons, who realised interiors for the likes of William Morris, and in his spare time decorated his own modest terraced house in the same Arts & Crafts style.
-He painted intricate and elaborate patterns directly onto the wall (that’s not wallpaper!), working long into the night, often by candlelight, over a period of 40 years.
-The house was preserved by the next generations of the Parr family and its inner treasures were discovered only by chance in 2009.
-It is now a Grade 2* listed building, with an arts centre next door offering guided tours.
-The film tells the house’s story, along with that of Parr and the ‘art-workman’ in the late 19th / early 20th century, through archive documents, readings from Parr’s notebooks and works by William Morris, together with footage from the house and from All Saints (“The Painted Church”), one of the significant projects Parr worked on.
+Its subject is Victorian art-workman David Parr, who worked for Cambridge firm Leach & Sons, who realised interiors for the likes of William Morris.
+In his spare time, Parr decorated his modest terraced house in the same Arts & Crafts style of the much grander and larger interiors he worked on for a living.
+He painted intricate and elaborate patterns directly onto the wall (that’s not wallpaper!), working long into the night – often by candlelight – over a period of more than 40 years.
+The house was preserved by the next generations of Parr’s family, but its inner treasures were brought to public attention only after having been discovered by chance in 2009.
+The house is now a Grade 2* listed building, with an arts centre next door offering guided tours.
+The film tells the house’s story, along with that of Parr and the ‘art-workman’ in the late 19th / early 20th century, using archive documents, readings from Parr’s notebooks and William Morris’s writings, and footage from the house and All Saints (“The Painted Church”), one of the significant projects Parr worked on.
+The film has no dialogue, and relatively few voice-overs, so the music plays a prominent role.

 The film was made in collaboration with the Derek Jarman Lab and Birkbeck, University of London.
 It was researched and produced by Dr Victoria Mills, and directed by Lily Ford.
 I wrote the score for viola and piano, and recorded it with violist Rosalind Ventris.